prysmaticlabs/documentation/website/docs/faq.md

 1. Your network connectivity has problems.
 You can check how to improve it with some of our tips [here](/docs/prysm-usage/p2p-host-ip).
 2. Prysm is using a ton of memory or system resources and perhaps you ran out of memory.
 Ensure you meet the minimum specifications for runnuing Prysm specified in our installation pages for your operating system.
 3. A bug in our software that can affect your p2p connectivity.
 It is known that certain versions have issues with peers on operating systems such as Windows, so you could try [downgrading](/docs/prysm-usage/staying-up-to-date) to see if your issue is resolved.
-If this is the case, talk to our team on [Discord](https://discord.gg/prysmaticlabs) letting us know you had this issue
+If this is the case, talk to our team on [Discord](https://discord.gg/prysmaticlabs) letting us know you had this issue.

 #### I have an issue in the web UI, getting errors, what can I do?